Hero

 Special Agent

-Drug Enforcement Administration Special Agent Everett E. Hatcher of the New York Field Division was shot and killed on February 28, 1989, during an undercover investigation on Staten Island.
-He was 46 years of age at the time of his death.
+Joseph Aversa of the New York State Police was shot to death on March 5, 1990, while serving on the New York Drug Enforcement Task Force.
+He was 31 years of age at the time of his death.
 Read more >

-Drug Enforcement Administration Special Agent and Pilot Eugene T. McCarthy was killed February 2, 1991, in a helicopter accident in Saudi Arabia during the Persian Gulf War.
-He was 35 years of age at the time of his death.
+Drug Enforcement Administration Diversion Investigator Alice Faye Hall-Walton was killed in an automobile accident on March 1, 2001.
+She was 32 years of age at the time of her death.
 Read more >

 Visit the New DEA Wall of Honor